Disclaimer: We are not lawyers. Nothing on this website should be considered legal advice.

 - Who we are: In this section, your website URL is specified automatically.
 You’ll have to add any additional information you want to display on your own.

 - What personal data we collect and why we collect it: In this section, you can find several subsections such as comments, media, contact forms, cookies, embedded content from other websites, and analytics.

 Step 3: Understand What Data You Collect on Your WordPress Website

-The data you collect on each website may vary based on the WordPress plugins and tools.
-However, below are a few essential data usage policies, you’ll need to explain on your WordPress website no matter what plugins you use.
+The data you collect on each website may vary based on the WordPress plugins and tools you use.
+However, below are a few essential data usage policies you’ll need to explain on your WordPress website no matter what plugins you use.

 - Analytics data usage policy

 - Ads data usage policy

 Now you have an idea of what data your website collects through your WordPress plugins and third-party tools.
 In order to stay GDPR-compliant, it’s recommended to use WordPress plugins and tools that are compliant with GDPR.

 If you’re like most website owners, then you’re likely using Google Analytics to track and collect user interactions on your website.
 For behavior profiling, Google Analytics extensively collects personal data including IP addresses, user IDs, and cookies.

 To be GDPR compliant, you need to do one of the following: